rossijonas/wc/README.md

 This is an exercise from the book _Powerful Command-Line Applications in Go_.

-This is a simple command-line tool that reads STDIN and count words, lines or bytes.
+This is a simple command-line tool that reads STDIN and counts words, lines, or bytes.

 ## Usage